nlfiedler/choose_input_chips/README.md

 * [simple_chips_input](https://pub.dev/packages/simple_chips_input): text input field with free-form creation of new chips, with optional input validation.

 ## How to Contribute

+Pull requests are welcome.
+In order to expedite your contributions, please keep the following suggestions in mind.
+Thank you.

 1. Submit small changes one at a time.
 1. Keep bug fixes separate from unrelated changes.